 To that end, I continued with my mission to create big pieces of art.
 I was stuck on the notion that “large paintings made a bigger impact”.
 Consequently, I started focusing too much on the end result.
 I lost sight of why I was painting in the first place – for the love of creating beautiful things.

-One after another, half-finished paintings piled up into the corner of a room.
+One after another, half-finished paintings piled up in the corner of a room.
 Nothing was good enough.
 It was only a matter of time before I gave up.